superdurable/iwf/docs/How-to-wait-for-a-workflow-to-complete.md

+The page is using Java as example, but should be the same idea for other SDKs.

 You can call a Client API after starting workflow, to wait for the completion of the workflow -- getSimpleResultsWithWait  will let you wait for the completion.
 Some details about it: